dgem/kube-101/4 Helm.md

 # Helm

-Helm can be used to easily deplopy complex services on Kubernetes.
+Helm can be used to easily deploy complex services on Kubernetes.

 You can either download from the [repositor](https://github.com/kubernetes/helm/releases)